Public Watchdogs’ Ad Portrays SONGS Domes as Ticking Time Bombs; Edison Calls it ‘Cartoonish’ | San Clemente Times

 “What we’re trying to do is raise awareness of the fact that there is nuclear waste on the beach, and we’re asking people to identify themselves and help educate them a little bit more about the issues,” said Charles Langley, executive director of Public Watchdogs.
 “Some people love the idea that we have 3.6 million pounds in containers that are only guaranteed to last 25 years.”

-The canisters have a 40-year warranty from the manufacturer, Holtec, which the company argues could last even longer.
+The canisters have a 40-year guarentee from the manufacturer, Holtec, which the company argues could last even longer.
 The hope among all involved is that the canisters will be moved to safe and permanent repositories when the federal government allows that.
 But when that will happen remains to be seen.

 Southern California Edison, the majority owner and operator of SONGS, responded by denouncing the video.